jbloomlab/2B06_DMS/results/analysis_notebook.md

 ## Logo plots of differential selection
-The plots above summarize the site or maximum mutation differential selection using line plots.
-But the most comprehensive way to show this selection is in the form of logo plots that can be created with [dms2_logoplot](https://jbloomlab.github.io/dms_tools2/dms2_logoplot.html).
+The most comprehensive way to show this selection is in the form of logo plots that can be created with [dms2_logoplot](https://jbloomlab.github.io/dms_tools2/dms2_logoplot.html).

 We make those logog plots using the median mutation differential selection values returned by [dms2_batch_diffsel](https://jbloomlab.github.io/dms_tools2/dms2_batch_diffsel.html).
 The reason that we plot the median rather than the mean is that we have noticed that is is often cleaner when there are >2 replicates.